University of Minnesota Administrative Policy

 The University is committed to the timely review and resolution of complaints or concerns about violations of research regulations, policies, procedures, or standards.

-As stated in Board of Regents Policy: Code of Conduct (PDF) and Administrative Policy: Reporting Suspected Misconduct, members of the University community are expected to be proactive to prevent and detect any compliance violations and report suspected violations to supervisors or other University officials in a timely manner.
+As stated in Board of Regents Policy: Code of Conduct and Administrative Policy: Reporting Suspected Misconduct, members of the University community are expected to be proactive to prevent and detect any compliance violations and report suspected violations to supervisors or other University officials in a timely manner.
 This policy supplements these policies by providing specific guidance related to research compliance concerns.
 Research compliance concerns include alleged violations of regulations, policies, procedures, or standards related to the conduct of research.
 Concerns may be related to such topics as the appropriate use of human or animal subjects, compliance with sponsored projects requirements or misuse of research funding, concerns or issues arising from the actions or activities of regulatory boards or committees or biosafety related activities, among others.

 Included in For-Cause Investigations